Bakery-Style Ricotta Cookies

 Place 1 1/3 cups powdered sugar, 3 tablespoons milk, 1/2 to 3/4 teaspoon vanilla or almond extract, and 1/4 teaspoon kosher salt in a medium bowl and whisk until smooth.

 Dip and decorate the cookies in batches of 10 (the glaze hardens quickly): Dip the top of a cookie in the glaze and keep the cookie upside down while gently shaking so excess glaze drips back into the bowl.
 Return the cookie to the rack, glaze-side up.
-Sprinkle with nonpareils.
-Dip and decorate the next 9 cookies before before dipping the next batch of cookies.
-Let sit until the glaze hardens, about 20 minutes.
+Dip the next 9 cookies, then sprinkle with nonpareils.
+Let sit until the glaze sets, about 20 minutes.

 Recipe Notes